Trajectory-based models in strong-field physics: Semiclassical studies of nonsequential double ionization

 \subsection{Nonsequential double ionization of atoms by elliptically polarized fields}

-For the first time, the ion and electron momentum distributions in NSDI of a model atom by an elliptically polarized laser field were calculated in Ref.~\cite{Shvetsov2008}.
-To this end, a simple semiclassical model based on tunneling, electron kinematics in the laser field only, and phase space volume was used in \cite{Shvetsov2008}.
-Electron-electron interaction was modelled as a three-body contact interaction located at the position of the ion (see Ref.~\cite{Shvetsov2008} for details).
-It was found that for ellipticities exceeding approximately $0.3$, the shortest electron trajectory, i.e., the trajectory that has the shortest travel time before return to an ion, no longer dominates the double ionization rate, which is in contrast to the case of linear polarization.
-Simultaneously, significant violations of the symmetry patterns in the ion-momentum distributions and the electron momentum correlations were found, compared with the case of a linearly polarized field, see Fig.~\ref{nsdi_ellip}.
-Since the late returns are absent for very short pulses, these violations are sensitive to the laser pulse duration.
-It was pointed out that the predicted qualitative effects in electron distributions should be experimentally detectable, and their observation would also verify the significance of the late returns of the ionized electron to the parent ion \cite{Shvetsov2008}.
+The first calculations of ion and electron momentum distributions in NSDI of a model atom driven by an elliptically polarized laser field were presented in Ref.~\cite{Shvetsov2008}.
+In that study, a simple semiclassical framework was employed, combining tunneling ionization, classical propagation of the electron in the laser field, and phase-space considerations.
+The electron–electron interaction was approximated by a localized three-body contact potential at the ionic core (see details in Ref.~\cite{Shvetsov2008}).
+It was demonstrated that when the ellipticity exceeds about 0.3, the contribution of the shortest electron trajectory—corresponding to the fastest return to the ion—ceases to dominate the double-ionization yield, in contrast to the situation under linear polarization.
+This change is accompanied by pronounced asymmetries in both ion momentum distributions and electron–electron correlations, as illustrated in Fig.~\ref{nsdi_ellip}.
+Since late electron returns are suppressed in ultrashort pulses, these asymmetries were found to depend sensitively on the pulse duration.
+The study also suggested that the predicted features in the electron momentum distributions should be observable experimentally, thus providing evidence for the role of late electron returns.
 To date, a plethora of works exploring various aspects of NSDI in elliptically and circularly polarized fields has appeared, see e.g., Refs.~\cite{Hao2009,XuWang2009,Wang2010,WangNJP2010,Xu2017,Yu2012,Wan2016,Yu2013,Chen2013,Kang2018a,Kang2018b,Kang2018c}.
 All these studies are based on some semiclassical models.

 Further investigation of the NSDI process induced by a field with elliptical polarization was carried out in Ref.~\cite{Hao2009} for Ne.
 The semiclassical model \cite{Hao2009} accounts for both the laser field and the Coulomb interaction between the nucleus, and between the two electrons.
 The tunnel exit point of the first electron was found from Eq.~(\ref{tunex}), and the weight of each trajectory was evaluated using a formula similar to Eq.~(\ref{tunrate}).
 Initial conditions of the second electron were distributed using a microcanonical distribution.
 The dependence of the yield of Ne$^{2+}$ ions on ellipticity calculated in \cite{Hao2009} is in good agreement with experimental data \cite{Corkum1994}.
 The frequency dependence of the ratio N$^{2+}$:Ne$^+$ was investigated for different ellipticities.
 It is found that for high laser frequencies, this ratio increases rapidly with increasing wavelength, and it does not depend on the ellipticity.
 Simultaneously, for low frequencies (long wavelengths), the ratio reaches its maximum and decreases with increasing wavelength \cite{Hao2009}.
 In turn, the maximum of the ratio decreases with wavelength.